Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Controllability of Cographs

-\section{Controllability of Subclasses of Cographs}
+\subsection{Controllability of Subclasses of Cographs}

-In this part of the paper, using Theorem \ref{thm2}, we derive controllability conditions for some known subclasses of cographs.
+In this part, using Theorem \ref{thm2}, we derive controllability conditions for some known subclasses of cographs.

-Let $K_1$ be a graph of a single node.
-Then a complete graph $K_n$ can be represented as $K_n=K_1*\ldots*K_1$.
+A complete graph $K_n$ can be represented as $K_n=K_1*\ldots*K_1$.
 By considering the corresponding cotree, one can see that $\pi_{\mathrm{sib}}(K_n)=\{\{1,\ldots,n\}\}$.
-Thus, a network with Laplacian dynamics (\ref{e1}) and the graph $K_n$ is controllable from at least $n-1$ nodes; a results which was established by other methods previously (e.g., see for example~\cite{zhang2011controllability,rahmani2009controllability}).
+Thus, a network with Laplacian dynamics (\ref{e1}) and the graph $K_n$ is controllable from at least $n-1$ nodes; a result which was established by other methods previously (e.g., see for example~\cite{zhang2011controllability,rahmani2009controllability}).

 \begin{pro} A Laplacian network (with dynamics (\ref{e1})) defined on a complete bipartite graph $K_{n_1,n_2}$ is controllable from at least $n_1+n_2-2$ control nodes. \end{pro}